 Introduction to Software Testing Methodologies

 In Software Development or testing, both are given equal importance.
 So, let us see how Software Testing forms an integral part of Application Development.
 Software Testing is an integral part of any Development methodology, hence testing refer to Waterfall, Agile, and other QA methodology.
-Software Testing Methodology is defined as strategies and types of testing used to verify the application is meeting client requirements.
-As software applications get complex with a large number of platforms that need to be tested, it is important to meet specified requirements that can operate in a large number of environments with required usability and security.
+Software Testing Methodology refers to the set of strategies and various types of testing employed to ensure that an application meets the requirements specified by the client.

 There are two testing approaches,

-- Preventive Approach: Tests are designed and initiated at an early stage, before the start of software development to fix bugs before build in initiated.
+- Preventive Approach: Tests are designed and initiated at an early stage, before the start of software development, to fix bugs before the build is initiated.

 - Reactive Approach: Tests are designed after software development.